ethereum/kzg-ceremony-specs/queue-strategy.md

 Submissions for all sub-ceremonies will be collected and submitted together.
 A valid contribution requires all 4 contributions to pass validity tests.
 (See [spec]()).

-The coordinator will ensure that no more than a single contributor is contributing at any given time. `Contributing` here means the full life-cycle:
+The coordinator will ensure that no more than a single contributor is contributing at any given time. `Contributing` here refers to the full life-cycle:
 - Passing the last valid transcript to the contributor
 - Waiting for the computation to be performed
 - Receiving the updated transcript